openstack-archive/tripleo-incubator/notes.md

         sudo service libvirt-bin restart

 * Create your bootstrap VM

-  N.B.: We recommend using an apt/HTTP proxy and setting the http_proxy
-         environment variable accordingly.
-  N.B.: This build will be extremely slow on Ubuntu 12.04 (precise).
-This
-         is due to nbd-qemu lacking writeback caching.
-Using 12.10 will be significantly faster.

         cd ~/diskimage-builder/
         bin/disk-image-create -u base vm devstack local-config -a i386 -o ~/incubator/bootstrap